kieran1234n/Threat-Hunting/README.md

 Steps Taken
 The initial search showed that the account “lab user” had appeared to have downloaded a tor installer and created a file called “tor shopping list.txt” on the desktop.
 The malicious events began at exactly 13:30 GMT on the 20th March 2025.
 Query used to locate events:
-image
-4. Searched the DeviceNetworkEvents Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At 2024-11-08T22:18:01.1246358Z, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address 176.198.159.33 on port 9001.
-The connection was initiated by the process tor.exe, located in the folder c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe.
-There were a couple of other connections to sites over port 443.
+[Initial Query] (InitialQuery)

 Query used

-DeviceNetworkEvents
+DeviceFileEvents
-| where DeviceName == "threat-hunt-lab"
+| where DeviceName == "kieranvm"
-| where InitiatingProcessAccountName != "system"
+| where InitiatingProcessAccountName == "lab user"
-| where InitiatingProcessFileName in ("tor.exe", "firefox.exe")
+| where FileName contains "tor"
-| where RemotePort in ("9001", "9030", "9040", "9050", "9051", "9150", "80", "443")
-| project Timestamp, DeviceName, InitiatingProcessAccountName, ActionType, RemoteIP, RemotePort, RemoteUrl, InitiatingProcessFileName, InitiatingProcessFolderPath
 | order by Timestamp desc
-image
+| project Timestamp, DeviceName, ActionType, FileName, FolderPath, SHA256, Account = InitiatingProcessAccountName

 ___

 Next I searched the DeviceProcessEvents table for any ProcessCommandLine that contained the string “tor-browser-windows-x86_64-portable-14.0.1.exe”.
-What i found was that on 20 Mar 2025 at 13:35:04 the account “lab user” ran this command combined with “/S” to silently trigger a silent installation of Tor.
+What i found was that on 20 Mar 2025 at 13:35:04 the account “lab user” ran a command in powershell that included the above text folowed by “/S” to trigger a silent installation of Tor.

 Query used